 Altitude and geographic features are the main differences between Bhutan and Tibet.
 Tibet lies on a high-altitude plateau, which is generally flat, with high mountains rising from it across most of the region.
 Covered with a multitude of lakes and mountains, Tibet is a land of high mountains and desolate deserts, tundra landscapes, and vast open plains and prairies.

-Different Weather and Travel Season
+Tibet or Bhutan: Different Weather and Best Travel Seasons

 The best time to hike to Tiger’s Nest Monastery is spring and autumn.

-Different Tour Highlights
+Tibet or Bhutan: Different Tour Highlights

 Touring is very different in Bhutan to Tibet, and while both destinations require you to be on pre-arranged tours, the sights and attractions are very different.
-The type of attractions, while almost all being of Buddhist origin, are hugely different in Bhutan and Tibet, with monasteries being the main attractions in Tibet, and the Dzongs or fortresses being more prominent in Bhutan.

 Punakha Dzong is the most beautiful Dzong in Bhutan.

-Different Culture and Customs
+Tibet or Bhutan: Different Cultures and Customs

 If you are considering which of these amazing destinations to visit, then it is possible to visit them both together and enjoy and understand them more.
-A trip to Bhutan and Tibet in one go is a great way to understand their similarities and differences, the two unique cultures, and learn how thy have diverged from the same basic religion after 1,200 years.
+A trip to Bhutan and Tibet in one go is a great way to understand their similarities and differences, the two unique cultures, and learn how they have diverged from the same basic religion after 1,200 years.
 And with such similar yet different landscapes, cultures, and traditions to explore, you can be sure you can get the best of both worlds.